 This is the Diffuse buffer.
 It contains the surface color information for the model and the direct lighting and shading.
 Diffuse usually serves as the foundation for your composite, and it is the first buffer you should put into place.

 In some cases, you will see a buffer called diffuse texture or raw diffuse.
 Such a buffer will contain only the color, without the lighting.
+It might also be called albedo.
 The procedure for dealing with a set of raw buffers is slightly different than this one.
-I won't demonstrate that workflow here, but I will describe it at the end of this article.
+I won’t demonstrate that workflow here, but I will describe it at the end of this article.

 The Reflection buffer contains light that strikes the surface and bounces straight off, like a mirror.
 Most objects do not contribute any of their own color to a reflection—the color is instead provided by the environment surrounding the character.
 In this case, you can almost make out the shapes of the trees in the HDRi environment map I used as a light source.